tqma113/react-imvc/doc/MIGRATION.md

 * Props of *View* changed from `{ state, actions, handlers }` to `{ state, ctrl }`.

+* Hooks should be used with clear type of `state, actions, ctrl`.

 ## How to upgrade

 1. Update `react-imvc` to 3.x